 Mining equipment is facing both causes of probability of failure due to the randomness of the sources of load, accidental overloads and fatigue due to aging or wear of components.
-We propose and demonstrate the application of this method to the analysis of the safety of operation of mining production systems [4, 7].
+We propose and demonstrate the application of this method to the analysis of the safety of operation of mining production systems [4, 8].

-In the fig. 6 the principle of the method is presented.
+In the fig. 8 the principle of the method is presented.

-The strength S, in general meaning, is a metric of the capacity of a component to resist to loads without damaging, and has not a constant value, being a random variable[5].
+The strength S, in general meaning, is a metric of the capacity of a component to resist to loads without damaging, and has not a constant value, being a random variable [8].
+On the horizontal axis we have compatible meanings, such as load, requirement, capacity, flow rate, in physical values, at yield values.
+On the vertical axis we have probabilities or probability densities, of the occurrence of the given values.

-Fig. 6.
+Fig. 8.
 Principle of the stress-strength interference